-If a customer disputes a particular bill, the utility may not shutoff service provided that the customer:
+If a customer disputes a particular bill, the utility may not shutoff service.

 A customer, applicant, or user may file a complaint with the ICC.
-The first step is to file an informal complaint with the Commission’s Consumer Assistance Section.
+The first step is to file an informal complaint with the Commission’s Consumer Services Division.
 The informal complaint should:

-Complainants dissatisfied with the decision of the Consumer Assistance Section may file a formal complaint with the ICC.
+Complainants dissatisfied with the decision of the Consumer Services Division may file a formal complaint with the ICC.

-Utility service may not be shutoff while an informal or formal complaint is pending, provided the customer:
+Utility service may not be shutoff while an informal or formal complaint is pending.